crosswalk-project/crosswalk-app-tools/README.md

   2. Java JDK and Apache Ant
   3. Node.js and NPM

-The best way to check if a machine has all the required dependencies is to create build a plain empty Android app on the system.
+The best way to check if a machine has all the required dependencies is to create and build a plain empty Android app on the system.
 If this does not work, then building Crosswalk apps will not succeed either.

 ```